bomba-cat/config/README.md

-# config
-My config files
+Here you can find various config files of mine which i maintain all the time